arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 CSV files are stored inside date-specific folders within the `csvdests3int` S3 bucket.
 These folders are named according to the extraction date, and CSV files are organized by timestamp.
 This structure provides a chronological view of the exported data.

-It also helps with data retrieval, processing, and analysis, particularly when exporting multiple data sets over extended periods:
+It also helps with data retrieval, processing, and analysis, mainly when exporting multiple data sets over extended periods:

 ![S3 Bucket date defined organization](assets/s3_csv_bucket_files.png)